 Dog Friendly Hiking Trails in Salt Lake City, UT

-There are 6 dog friendly hiking trails in Salt Lake City.
+There are 10 dog-friendly hiking trails in Salt Lake City.
 Use the links below to get an overview of each one, see pictures, print directions, and even read reviews from other dog owners.
 Coming from out of town?
 Get a discounted rate on pet friendly hotels in Salt Lake City.

-Neffs Canyon Trail Neffs Canyon Trail is pet-friendly.
+Neffs Canyon Trail Neffs Canyon Trail is a pet-friendly path in Salt Lake City, UT.
 At just over six miles, this heavily trafficked out and back trail is located near Salt Lake City and features stunning forest views.
 Dogs are welcome, although this is a difficult trail so make sure you pack accordingly and prepare well.
 See Details

-Brigham Young Historic Park Occupying land which was once a part of Brigham Young's farm, Brigham Young Historic Park offers beautiful green space, a soothing water wheel, and statues and memorials found throughout the park.
+Brigham Young Historic Park Brigham Young Historic Park is a pet-friendly place in Salt Lake City, UT.
+Occupying land which was once a part of Brigham Young's farm, this site offers beautiful green space, a soothing water wheel, and statues and memorials found throughout the park.
 Leashed dogs are welcome to enjoy the park with their humans.
 See Details

 Parley's Historic Nature Park Trail Loop Parley's Historic Nature Park Trail Loop is a dog-friendly 1.9-mile trail in Salt Lake City, UT.
 Leashed dogs are welcome on this popular path within the nature park.
 There is also an off-leash dog park on site.
 See Details